cjrpostma/woord/README.md

 Once a word is logged, the user can view a formal definition and attempt to recite their own definition from memory.
 Unknown words begin with a difficulty level of 10 and the goal is, through consistent practice, to reduce the difficulty of recalling the definition and to increase understanding.

+There are many additional features I wish to implement, including a back end to authenticate users and allow them to persist their own data, filtering and sorting of words and definition attempts, allowing the API to display multiple definitions per word, data visualization of difficulty levels over time, and much more.

 Learning goals:

 - [x] Reinforce writing composable React components